paritytech/ledgeracio/README.md

 This command takes no arguments.
 It pretty-prints the chain metadata to stdout.
 It is primarily intended for debugging.
+TODO: this command requires an internet connection yes?
+Is it likely that users will use `ledgeracio` on an air-gapped device?
+Maybe we should mention any operation that requires an open network connection?

 ### Properties inspection: `ledgeracio properties`

 This command takes no arguments.
 It pretty-prints the chain properties to stdout.
 It is primarily intended for debugging.
+TODO: this command requires an internet connection yes?
+Is it likely that users will use `ledgeracio` on an air-gapped device?
+Maybe we should mention any operation that requires an open network connection?

 ### Nominator operations: `ledgeracio nominator`